-Jason: It could be something like that.
+Reeves: It could be something like that.
 That's a good way to say it.

 Songfacts: We've been talking a lot about your collaborations.
 But I wanted to talk about your solo work, because I understand you just signed a big deal.

-Jason: I did sign with Warner Brothers Records a couple of years back.
+Reeves: I did sign with Warner Brothers Records a couple of years back.
 And this summer I'm actually putting out my first full-length album to be recorded and everything onto the label.
 When they signed me, I had just put out a full-length independent release that they re-released.
 So this is technically the first record that I'm going to be putting out under them, and I'm really excited about it.

 Songfacts: What is different about writing for Colbie and writing for yourself?
 Is it more personal?

-Jason: For me it's very different in some ways, and not different at all in other ways.
+Reeves: For me it's very different in some ways, and not different at all in other ways.
 But writing for somebody else takes a lot of stepping outside of your own feelings.
 And for me, when I write with somebody else, I want to try to understand where they're coming from as much as I can.
 You know, I might be sad that day I'm writing with somebody, but they're really happy and want to write a happy song, then I have to get to that place with them.
 And that's my favorite part about co-writing.
 And the only drawback to it, which is probably not a drawback at all, would be the fact that what I say doesn't go when I'm writing with somebody else.
 And when I'm writing it with myself, I have complete freedom with what to say and how to say it.
 And although that gets kind of taken away with co-writing, I think the fact that both of you are throwing out ideas and then making them better is probably gets better lines than I would have ever gotten by myself.

 Songfacts: What can you tell me about this album?
 Are there any songs on it that you're especially excited about and you can't wait for people to hear?

-Jason: Well, I'm excited about two of the songs, because one of them features Colbie Caillat, and the other one features Kara DioGuardi.
+Reeves: Well, I'm excited about two of the songs, because one of them features Colbie Caillat, and the other one features Kara DioGuardi.
 And they're two of my favorite women in the world by far.
 And I just feel really lucky to have them on this record.
 And just the two songs that each of them sing on are really exciting beyond that fact.

 Songfacts: Have you ever written with men?

-Jason: Yeah, I have.
+Reeves: Yeah, I have.
 I have a duet, actually, with Tyrone Wells on his last album called Metal and Wood.

 Songfacts: Oh, I love his voice.
 He's a great singer.

-Jason: Yeah, he's incredible.
+Reeves: Yeah, he's incredible.
 The song we wrote is called "Give Me One Reason," and I was lucky enough to record that with him for his last album.
 And I also do write with a lot of other guys, actually.
 It's just that for some reason the songs I write with women are getting more attention. (laughing) Maybe women in general get more attention.
 But I'm not sure.

 Songfacts: In the world we live in, Jason, yeah, women do get more attention. (laughing) Do you think maybe that you have a reputation of being a particularly sensitive male because of the successful collaborations?

-Jason: I'm sure I'm seen that way.
+Reeves: I'm sure I'm seen that way.
 I am - I don't want to sound like I'm overly sensitive.
 I can obviously relate to men, because I am one, but I think I can also go over a little bit into how women feel because I've spent a lot of time with them.
 And I used to live with Colbie for a long time.
 Living with women - there's a lot of learning involved in that.

 Songfacts: I would imagine that writing with women, you would learn how they think in the writing process.
 It's almost like being with somebody and hearing their thoughts.
 Because that's what you do when you write songs, right?
 You try to put your thoughts on paper.
 And I would imagine that maybe you might see something one way and then your female collaborator is going to say no, but a women would look at it this way, right?

-Jason: Yeah.
+Reeves: Yeah.
 I mean, that is very true.
 And it is like many lessons - it's like learning for me a lot of the time, and it's one of the reasons I love it.

 Songfacts: One of the things I really like about your music is it almost harkens back to the heyday of soft rock in that it's very easy going and relaxed sounding and acoustic.
 But I wonder, do you have a rock and roll side that maybe people don't hear as much?
 I mean, is there an inner AC/DC in you somewhere?

-Jason: Absolutely.
+Reeves: Absolutely.
 There's a lot of things that people may not have seen yet inside of me, including rock.
 There's a bit more of that on the new album I'm about to release this year.
 There's a hip-hop side of me, too, that's even stronger than the rock side that I'm hoping to go explore in the near future, as well.

-Jason: Yeah, I started out doing that before I ever started writing songs.
+Reeves: Yeah, I started out doing that before I ever started writing songs.
 And I guess the way that I have been writing and recording them recently has been that way.
 It's not the only way I can or want to make music, but I think I'll always do it.
 I want to push myself outside of that and grow beyond it, as well, and there's plenty of time for that.

 Songfacts: So do you go under the name MCJR?
 Or is it just you? (laughs)

-Jason: I would probably keep my normal name unless I come up with something better.
+Reeves: I would probably keep my normal name unless I come up with something better.

 Songfacts: Who are some of your favorite hip-hop artists?

-Jason: Well, there's a lot.
+Reeves: Well, there's a lot.
 Let me see.
 Atmosphere, favorite group.
 I really love them.
 I've been listening to them since I was in high school.
 Let's see, Common, Mos Def, I love Eminem, B.o.B, you know, there's just too many amazing people out there in the world to just list a few, but those are some of them.

 Songfacts: I can definitely see why you appreciate all of those people, just because they're really intelligent lyricists, they're not just bragging about themselves.
 Those guys really dig deeply into what they say in their music, so I can see that connection.

-Jason: Yeah.
+Reeves: Yeah.
 That's definitely a reason why I like those people.
 A lot of hip-hop music, the songs are kind of similar and about nothing, but those writers in particular are very poetic and real with their verses.
 And I appreciate good writing in any form.

 Songfacts: What are some of the other singer/songwriters that inspired you and made you want to write songs?

-Jason: Well, the two main ones that made me want to write are Bob Dylan and James Taylor.
+Reeves: Well, the two main ones that made me want to write are Bob Dylan and James Taylor.
 And those two kind of opened the whole door into the '60s, which is, in my opinion, still by far the greatest decade, at least, for pop music.
 People like Joni Mitchell and Pink Floyd, even Jimi Hendrix were so inspiring to me when I was starting out.
 That's where it started.

 Songfacts: Do you ever do any cover songs when you perform live?

-Jason: Not typically.
+Reeves: Not typically.
 I've done a couple, and it's kind of a rare thing.
 But I don't know, I have too many songs that I've written and people want songs that I can't even remember anymore.
 So I feel before I learn somebody else's songs I should learn my old ones.

 Songfacts: Oh, those fans.
 They're just so demanding, aren't they?

-Jason: They're pretty awesome.
+Reeves: They're pretty awesome.
 It's just hysterical that they know the songs they do, because a lot of them I can't even remember.

 Songfacts: Now, you said that you're calling from Nashville.
 Do you live in Nashville now?

-Jason: I do.
+Reeves: I do.
 I go back and forth between here and L.A.
 But at the moment I'm hanging out in the country.

 Songfacts: Have you done anything with regard to the country music business?

-Jason: I have a little bit.
+Reeves: I have a little bit.
 I've written not as much as in the pop world.
 But I've started out a little bit here and hopefully I'll do more as time goes on.
 But it's a different world.
 It's a fun thing.
 But I didn't come to Nashville to write country music.
 I just came here because I love it.
 And if anything, I'm making pop music in this city now.

 Songfacts: There are a lot of great songwriters there.
 Not just country.
 I would think it's a great place to meet like-minded people.

-Jason: Absolutely.
+Reeves: Absolutely.
 It's pretty crazy, actually, how many incredible writers and players there are in this town, and clearly not just country music.
 Every kind.
 But to be a pop musician in this town is definitely more rare, but everybody's still so great that it doesn't even matter.

 Songfacts: Have you had any celebrity sightings?

-Jason: Not really, actually.
+Reeves: Not really, actually.
 I haven't seen too many people out here.
 Which is kind of a shame.

 Songfacts: So what's on your plate now?

-Jason: Well, the only plan is to put out the new album and I'm hoping to be touring behind it once it comes out.
+Reeves: Well, the only plan is to put out the new album and I'm hoping to be touring behind it once it comes out.
 But between then and now I'm just kind of on an off-and-on radio tour to promote my single that's at radio right now.

 Songfacts: What is that?